qaalabs/DE5M5/docs/day3/fabric-gold-layer.md

 ORDER BY month, branch_id;
 ```

-*This gives a business summary per branch per month.*
+!!! note "This gives a business summary per branch per month."

-## Visualise the results
+## Step 2: Visualise the results

-Right-click the gold_circulation_summary table → New report
+- Right-click the `gold_circulation_summary` table
+- ClicK: `New report`

 Drag: